Udanoceratops: Classification

-Udanoceratops belonged to the Ceratopsia (the name is derived Greek meaning 'horned face'), a group of herbivorous dinosaurs with parrot-like beaks which thrived in North America and Asia during the Cretaceous Period.
+Udanoceratops belonged to the clade Ceratopsia (ancient Greek for 'horned faces'), a group of herbivorous dinosaurs with parrot-like beaks which thrived in North America and Asia during the Cretaceous Period.
 In his 1992 paper describing Udanoceratops, Sergei Kurzanov suggested that it was the most basal member of the family Protoceratopsidae, in which he also included Leptoceratops.
 He did note strong similarities between the two genera, though simultaneously drew comparisons with more basal taxa, such as Psittacosaurus, and with ceratopsids.
 Subsequent analyses have placed Udanoceratops within the family Leptoceratopsidae, although specific placements vary between studies.
-Yiming He et al., in 2015, for instance, recovered Udanoceratops in a very derived position within leptoceratopsids, as the sister taxon of a clade otherwise consisting of Zhuchenceratops, Gryphoceratops, and Unescoceratops, in that order; In 2019, Morschhauser et al. recovered Udanoceratops as part of a clade with Ischioceratops, Prenoceratops, and Zhuchengceratops.
+Yiming He and colleagues in 2015, for instance, recovered Udanoceratops in a very derived position within leptoceratopsids, as the sister taxon of a clade otherwise consisting of Zhuchenceratops, Gryphoceratops, and Unescoceratops, in that order; In 2019, Morschhauser and colleagues recovered Udanoceratops as part of a clade with Ischioceratops, Prenoceratops, and Zhuchengceratops.

-The cladogram below reflects the results of He et al. 2015 and their phylogenetic analysis of basal ceratopsians:
+The cladogram below reflects the results of the phylogenetic analysis of basal ceratopsians by Yiming He and colleagues (2015):

-The cladogram below depicts the interrelationships of Leptoceratopsidae, as recovered by Morschhauser et al., 2019:
+The cladogram below depicts the interrelationships of Leptoceratopsidae, as recovered by Morschhauser and colleagues in 2019: